albberrrt/superaluno/To-do.markdown

 [X] Add Backup function to the data - High priority: This needs to be completed so the app can enter production.

 [X] Adjust the Aluno PDF layout to look the same as the Weekly PDF layouT - Medium Priority

+[X] Add a function to change the week, like an weekly calendar. - Medium Priority